wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 ## Activate the sync template flows

-The flows with the prefix **Sync** are required for populating and cleaning up data in the Dataverse tables (Environment, Power Apps App, Flow, Flow Action Detail, Connector, and Maker).
+The flows with the prefix **Sync** are required for populating and cleaning up data in the Dataverse tables (Environment, Power Apps, Flow, Flow Action Detail, Connector, and Maker).
 The sync flows are used to write or delete data from the admin connectors to the Dataverse tables.
 These flows run on a schedule.

 The first run of these will be long running.
 To avoid issues, enable the flows in an explicit order and repeat this order on each upgrade as well.